Artemisia (film): Plot

-Seventeen-year-old Artemisia Gentileschi (Valentina Cervi), the daughter of Orazio Gentileschi, a renowned Italian painter, exhibits artistic talent, and is encouraged by her father, who has no sons and wishes his art to survive after him.
+Seventeen-year-old Artemisia Gentileschi (Valentina Cervi), the daughter of Orazio Gentileschi, a renowned Italian painter, exhibits artistic talent.
+She is encouraged by her father, who has no sons, and wishes his legacy to survive after him.
 However, in the chauvinistic world of early 17th century Italy, women are forbidden to paint human nudes or enter the Academy of Arts.
 Orazio allows his daughter to study in his studio, although he draws the line at letting her view nude males.
-She is direct and determined, and bribes the fisherman Fulvio with a kiss to let her observe his body and draw him.
+Even so, she is direct and determined, and bribes the fisherman Fulvio with a kiss to let her observe his body and draw him.

-Artemisia seeks the tutelage of Agostino Tassi (Mike Manojlovic), who is painting frescoes in the same building as her father, to learn from him the art of perspective.
+Artemisia seeks the tutelage of Agostino Tassi (Miki Manojlovic), who is painting frescoes in the same building as her father.
+She desires to learn from him the art of perspective.
 Tassi is a man notorious for his night-time debauchery.
-The two hone their skills as artists, but they also fall in love, and begin having sexual relations.
+The two hone their skills as artists, but they also fall in love and begin having sexual relations.
 Artemisia's father discovers the couple together and files a lawsuit against Tassi for rape.
-During the subsequent trial, Artemisia's physical state is investigated by two nuns, and then she is tortured by cords wound round her fingers.
+During the subsequent trial, Artemisia's physical state is investigated by two nuns.
+Seeking the truth, Artemisia is tortured by cords wound round her fingers.
 Nevertheless, Artemisia denies being raped, and proclaims their mutual love.
 Tassi himself, devastated by her plight, admits to raping her in order to stop her ordeal.

 Merlet said of her film, "I didn't want to show her as a victim but like a more modern woman who took her life into her own hands."